 In 2019 when she was five years old, parts of Oona's feet and ham strings became active for the first time.
 These were parts of her body that we and her therapists and doctors believed to be permanently paralysed.
 We watched her toes wiggling for the first time, something we thought we would never see.
 Oona made a video showing the world her wiggling toes and explaining what she could do.

 With your support Oona can achieve her dream of more independence and greater mobility.
 Last year, a specialist pair of splints and adapted shoes enabled her to stand for the first time without holding onto anything.
 Within days of getting the splints and shoes she could not only stand unaided, she could do it while clapping and singing.
 She went to school so excited to show her classmates.
-We are now helping her move towards her next goal, which is to walk with sticks, and eventually to take her first unaided steps.
+We are now helping her move towards her next goal, which is to be able to use her walking frame more when out and about, to develop the skills she needs to use walking sticks, and to gradually gain better balance and strength for independent steps.

 The joy on Oona's face each time she achieves something new, and the pride feels with each step, is something we would love to share with you.